When you take a look in most household aquariums, there’s one fish you’re almost guaranteed to spot.

 The shape of the platy fish is similar to a molly with an almost diamond shape that has their head tapering to a fine point and their midsections widening before decreasing again at the tail.

-These fish come in all shapes and sizes, and due to extensive breeding, their colors can vary dramatically.
-You can find a platy fish in almost any color imaginable with being iridescent and although small, they’re bright and friendly and make a great addition to any tank.
+These excellent fish come in all shapes and sizes, and due to extensive breeding, their brilliant color patterns can vary dramatically.
+You can find a platy fish in almost any common color imaginable with being iridescent and although small, they’re bright and friendly and make a great addition to any tank.